Viborg Cathedral: King Erik Klipping

 Viborg is the final resting place of King Erik Klipping (1289–1286).
 Erik's nickname was once thought to refer to a habit of blinking, but that has been discounted.
 It is thought that Klipping refers to the devalued money issued in his name.
 In other words, Erik Cut Rate.
-In 1282 Erik was at Vordingborg where he was forced to agree to the "Magna Charta of Denmark" (handfæstning) which was the first time the power of Danish king's was limited by a document.
+In 1282 Erik was at Vordingborg where he was forced to agree to the "Magna Charta of Denmark" (handfæstning), which was the first time the power of Danish kings was limited by a document.
 Erik was involved in a feud with his cousins and some of Denmark's powerful noble families, notably Counts Marsk Stig and Jacob of Halland.
 Tradition has it that after a long day's hunting, the king fell asleep in a barn in the village of Finderup, near Viborg.
-During the night he was stabbed and slashed 56 times.
+During the night, he was stabbed and slashed 56 times.
 Nine of the king's enemies were outlawed as a result of the murder.
 It was later believed that Archbishop Jens Grand was implicated in the plot to murder the king.
 He was imprisoned in terrible conditions and later escaped.
 Studies of the king's remains indicate that he was "mangled"; the body was not just stabbed but hacked to death (maltraktet).
 He was buried in front of the altar where his grave stone can still be seen.

 In 1501, a fire damaged the western section of the church and destroyed the roof.
 The repairs were made in red brick, the most common building material of the time.
 Another kind of fire was about to engulf the world of Viborg Cathedral.
 During the bishopric of Jørgen Friis, the last Catholic Bishop of Viborg, Luther's ideas about reforming the Catholic Church swept into Viborg like a storm.
 Hans Tausen (1494-1561), who was to become "Denmark's Luther", was sent to Viborg by his superior in the Order of St John at Copenhagen to Viborg for heretical preaching in his Easter sermon 1525.
 Tausen taught the curious citizens of Viborg from his cell.
 The ideas which Tausen introduced to the people were accepted so readily that within weeks, Tausen was freed, and a Franciscan Abbey broken open so that people could hear his preaching indoors.
 Bishop Friis was unable to cope with the rising demands for changes in the liturgy and the host of issues that separated Protestants and Catholics all over Europe at the time.
 Viborg became the center for the Reformation in Denmark for a time.
 Within a year, Tausen was personal chaplain to the king.
 The ideas Tausen brought spread from Viborg over all of Jutland.